emostov/see-ethe/README.md

 * On re-render, while mapping over blocks, calculate each block reward so it updates with with each transaction reciept
 * Once a block hits an arbirtrary age (i.e 30 seconds), save the reward as a block attribute, dispatch to state, and skip future reward calculations

-Bottlenecks:
+__Bottlenecks witht the aformentioned flow:__

-* Big number calculations on every render block the stack and hinder realtime page interaction
+* Big number calculations on every render block the stack and hinder real time page interaction
 * Redundant calculations are made since they are done based on renders and not when the relevent information is recieved
 * Picking an arbitrary age to stop updates can result in incomplete results
 * Dispatching an action from the render cycle does not follow React philosophy

+__Solution:__

-Solution: Decouple reward updates from the render cycle.
+Decouple reward updates from the render cycle.

-In order to do this I created additional callbacks for dispatching updated transaction gas costs and updated block rewards.
+In order to do this I created additional callbacks for calculating and dispatching updated transaction gas costs and updated block rewards.
 These are then threaded down starting with the initial fetch of the block.
 This process elimated redundant Big.js calculations and instead saves them to state so they can be asynchronously built upon.

+##### Code highlights for the above solution
 ```javascript
 // web3_util.js